A moderate to harder walking tour along ancient thoroughfares from Kyoto to the Sea of Japan coast.

 Kyoto’s mountains and sea have long been the city’s breadbasket and we each day on our travels we enjoy some of the region’s best produce including Miyama ayu sweetfish, Tanba buri yellowtail and saba mackerel, and a wide variety of Kyoyasai heirloom vegetables.
 Our accommodation is mostly family-run, small traditional inns, some with onsen hot spring baths.

-A Level 4 tour, the daily distances walked on the Kyoto Mountain to Kyoto Sea tour are between 7 - 15.5km (4.4 - 9.6 miles) and elevation gain between 180 - 750m (590 - 2,460ft).
+A Level 4 tour, the daily distances walked on the Kyoto: Mountains to the Sea tour are between 7 - 15.5km (4.4 - 9.6 miles) and elevation gain between 180 - 750m (590 - 2,460ft).
 Our travels are primarily on foot, but also employ local trains and private-hire vehicles.
 The route includes undulating forest terrain and some steeper sections including several passes, some with steep inclines.
 Our main baggage is sent onwards each morning to our evening’s accommodation so we only need to take what is necessary for the day’s walking in a small backpack.

 We meet in Kyoto and travel together through the remote countryside of its hinterland to Amanohashidate, our destination on the Sea of Japan coast.
 Walk Japan provides tour participants with easily followed, detailed instructions on how to join the tour.